prominus/pdf-to-compendium/pdf-images-to-foundry/README.md

-# Starfinder PDF to Foundry Importer
+# PDF Images to Foundry Importer

 This is a quick and dirty script that lets you take PDFs that contain certain adventures, and export them to a format that is compatible with Foundry Virtual